PartsandCircuits/M5Stack_MultiApp_Firmware/README.md

 - The menu images are stored on SdCard so they are customisable

 - The project is made on Visual Studio, using VisualMicro plugin.
-- The project use modifed M5Stack and M5StackSAM libraryes.
+- The project uses modifed M5Stack and M5StackSAM libraries.
-Make sure you uninstall the original M5Stack and M5Stack libraryes from Arduino IDE to avoid conflicts on compile.
+Make sure you uninstall the original M5Stack and M5Stack libraries from Arduino IDE to avoid conflicts on compile.
+- This project is by [Calin](https://github.com/botofancalin) - forked from [here](https://github.com/botofancalin/M5Stack_MultiApp_Firmware)

 <br />
 <br />